 This feature retains the session monitor layout information across endpoints.
-The session appears at the same monitors as configured.
+The sessions appear on the same monitors as configured.

 This feature requires the following:

 - StoreFront v3.15 or later. - If .ICAClient is already present in the home folder of the current user: